zerodaycode/Canyon-SQL/docs/Less or equals than 0.2.0/README.md

 }
 ```

-And now, on your main file, just instanciate a new object of your custom type Foo.
+And now, on your main file, just instantiate a new object of your custom type Foo.
-You will have availiable (thanks to the `CrudOperations` trait) any option designed
+You will have available (thanks to the `CrudOperations` trait) any option designed
 as a member of your type.

 NOTE: Remember to `await` the result of any trait's method.